 Electronic mail will go through a similar process, sans scanning; it will also be:

-How Does Digitizing Paper Mail Work?
+How Does the Process of Digitizing Paper Mail Work?

 Digitizing paper mail is a process that seems fairly straightforward: you stick the mail in a scanner, and you’re done!
 But a lot of work goes into digitizing mail to make it fast, reliable, and maintain the image quality of the mail documents.